 The Rab Vital is a full-zip, hooded windbreaker made of Hyperlite and nylon.
 It weighs 5 ounces and features 2 zippered hand pockets, an inner zippered pocket and 2 inner open-top pockets.

 The performance and technical features of the Vital make it a high-scorer in our side-by-side tests.

-The Vital is adorned with a lot of features that make it one of the most wind resistant jackets we reviewed.
+The Vital is adorned with a lot of features that make it the most wind resistant jacket we tested.
 With an internal storm flap behind the zipper, a single-sided drawcord on the hem, and an elastic hood with a stiffened brim and rear Velcro adjustment, this jacket stands tough against the wind.

 Stay protected from the wind with the Vital's elastic-lined hood.